ChrisMuir/psa-scrape/pop_report/README.md

 ## Usage

-To get started, save the script file `scrape_pop_report.py` to your local computer.
+To get started, save the directory `pop_report` to your local computer.

 Let's say we want to scrape pop report data for the 2012 Panini Prizm basketball set.
 The url for this set is [https://www.psacard.com/pop/basketball-cards/2012/panini-prizm/107837](https://www.psacard.com/pop/basketball-cards/2012/panini-prizm/107837)